Meeting Point - Russia

 In June 2017 Robinson R66 G-DIGA and Cessna 152 N4931B crews met in Magadan and continued their journeys to Anadyr and Nome in Alaska.
 Then they separated to meet again in Greenland.

-MAK General Aviation Services supported both crews in Russia helping streamline bureaucratic procedures, that all foreign private pilots come across in our country.
+MAK Aviation Services supported both crews in Russia helping streamline bureaucratic procedures, that all foreign private pilots come across in our country.
 We also arranged refueling, ground and air support.

 There was also a chance that both crews would meet another team travelling around the world.
 Russian Bell RA01930 crew was also nearby however, FAI rules for record-setting round the world flights prevented deviation from preapproved route to Magadan.